cccc0423/find-economic-papers/README.md

 # Find Economic Papers

-A web application for searching and browsing academic papers from major economics journals, with a Python scraper for collecting data.
+A web application for searching and browsing academic papers from major economics journals, with a Python scraper for collecting data and GitHub Actions for automation.

 ## Features

-- **Web Interface**: Interactive search with keyword filtering, year range selection, and journal filtering
+- **Automated Data Updates**: A GitHub Action runs monthly to scrape the latest papers from the current year, ensuring the data is always up-to-date.
-- **Mobile Responsive**: Optimized for both desktop and mobile viewing
+- **Web Interface**: Interactive search with keyword filtering, year range selection, and journal filtering.
-- **Fast Loading**: Single combined CSV file for optimal performance
+- **Mobile Responsive**: Optimized for both desktop and mobile viewing.
-- **Advanced Search**: Support for exact phrase matching with quotes and keyword intersection
+- **Advanced Search**: Support for exact phrase matching with quotes and keyword intersection.

 ## Supported Journals